home I index I latest I glossary I introductions I e-mail I about this site

 St

-of Le Mans, a martyred bishop who gives his name as the
+Julians, one of whom was Bishop of Le Mans, who gives his

-almost forgotten today, was a popular figure in medieval
+Hospitaller, although almost forgotten today, was a

-legend.
-He was a nobleman who, out hunting one day,
+popular figure in medieval legend.
+He was a nobleman who,

-spared the life of a deer which had admonished him.
-It
+out hunting one day, spared the life of a deer which had

-accidentally happened.
-Julian resolved to pay penance by
+resolved to pay penance by establishing a riverside inn

-hospital for the poor.
-So, he was an entirely appropriate
+for travellers, and a hospital for the poor.
+So, he was

-in the medieval suburb of Conesford on the banks of the
+Conesford on the banks of the Wensum.
+It seems likely

-Wensum.
-It seems likely therefore that he was also the St
+therefore that he was also the St Julian to whom this

-Julian to whom this little church is dedicated.
+little church is dedicated.
 Incidentally, Dame

 Julian did not actually receive her visions in this

-this.
+church.
 In fact, we don't know who she really was at all.

-She fell ill in the 1370s, probably in one of the
+1370s, probably in one of the outbreaks of pestilence

-outbreaks of the Black Death which carried off half
+which carried off perhaps half Norfolk's population

-Norfolk's population between the late 1340s and the end
+between the late 1340s and the end of the century.
+In her

-of the century.
-In her deathbed delirium she claimed she
+deathbed delirium she claimed she received mystical

-received mystical visions, which she termed Revelations
+visions or showings, which she termed Revelations

 of Divine Love.
-On her unexpected recovery, she was
+On her unexpected recovery, she

 gives it an attractively rustic feel, and the Saxon